syntax-tree/hast-util-to-jsx-runtime/readme.md

 To solve the error, make sure you are importing the correct runtime functions (for example, `'react/jsx-runtime'`), and pass `jsx` and `jsxs`.

+###### `` Cannot handle MDX estrees without `createEvaluater` ``

+This error is thrown when MDX nodes are passed that represent JavaScript programs or expressions.

+Supporting JavaScript can be unsafe and requires a different project.
+To support JavaScript, pass a `createEvaluater` function in `options`.

 ###### ``Cannot parse `style` attribute``

 This error is thrown when a `style` attribute is found on an element, which